tingold/pgdog/docs/docs/configuration/users.toml/users.md

 ### `pooler_mode`

 Overrides [`pooler_mode`](../pgdog.toml/general.md) for this user.
-This allows users in [session mode](../../features/session-mode.md) to connect to the same pgDog instance as users in [transaction mode](../../features/transaction-mode.md).
+This allows users in [session mode](../../features/session-mode.md) to connect to the same PgDog instance as users in [transaction mode](../../features/transaction-mode.md).

 Default: **none** (defaults to `pooler_mode` from `pgdog.toml`)

 ### `server_user`

-Which user to connect with when creating backend connections from pgDog to PostgreSQL.
+Which user to connect with when creating backend connections from PgDog to PostgreSQL.
 By default, the user configured in `name` is used.
 This setting allows to override this configuration and use a different user.

 !!! note
     Values specified in `pgdog.toml` take priority over this configuration.